Sri Lankan diaspora

-The Sri Lankan diaspora are Sri Lankan emigrants and expatriates from Sri Lanka, and their descendants, that reside in a foreign country.
-They number a total estimated population of around 3 million.
+The Sri Lankan diaspora are Sri Lankan emigrants and expatriates from Sri Lanka that reside in a foreign country.

+An estimate in 2013 by the United Nations concluded that the diaspora numbered around three million, with large concentrations in Europe, Middle East, East Asia, Australia and North America.
+Note that population statistics may not include those that were born outside Sri Lanka or do not hold Sri Lankan citizenship, and large populations of ethnic Tamils and Sinhalese exist outside Sri Lanka which are not covered by this article.

+A publication by the Australian National University noted that while most of the diaspora in the Western World and East Asia were long term residents with a large percentage having local citizenship and children born in their host country, most of the diaspora in the Middle East were temporary workers with little roots in said countries; it is near impossible for Sri Lankans to obtain citizenship of Middle Eastern countries.

 Expatriate workers

-Expatriate workers to Sri Lankan have been a valuable export for the country.
-The number of expatriate workers have been ever growing as well as the remittances they send back.
+Expatriate workers to Sri Lanka have been a valuable export for the country.
+The number of expatriate workers has been ever growing as well as the remittances they send back.
 In 2009 Sri Lankans sent home US$3.3 billion, a US$400 million increase from the year before.
 It is expected that 2010 would exceed US$4 billion.
 In mid-2010 there were more than 1.8 million Sri Lankan expatriate workers.

 Diaspora experience

 Discrimination

 In Australia, under the White Australia policy, immigration was negligible.
 It resumed after the Second World War primarily involving migration of Burghers, who fulfilled the then criteria that they should be of predominantly European ancestry and that their appearance should be European.
 Sinhalese migration began in the 1960s but it was after the mid-1970s that large groups arrived, which also included Christians and Buddhists.
 Sri Lankan students undertook courses in Australia as part of the Colombo Plan prior to the formal dismantling of the White Australia policy, and after 1973, Sinhalese, Tamil and Moor migration resumed.